scalableminds/webknossos-libs/docs/src/webknossos-py/development.md

 The tests also contain functionality for the webknossos client, sending network requests to a webknossos instance.
 For normal tests, those requests are read from previous network snapshots using [vcr.py](https://vcrpy.readthedocs.io) via [pytest-recording](https://github.com/kiwicom/pytest-recording).

-This expects a local webknossos setup with specific test data, that is shipped with webknossos.
+This expects a local webknossos setup with specific test data, which is shipped with webknossos.
 If you're starting and running webknossos manually, please use port 9000 (the default) and run the `tools/postgres/prepareTestDb.sh` script in the webknossos repository (⚠️ this overwrites your local webknossos database).
 Alternatively, a docker-compose setup is started automatically for the tests, see `test.sh` and `tests/docker-compose.yml` for details.

 ### wkcuber package